-Then I fell in love with this contraption called the Instant Pot and knew I had to make a new NEW version of baked beans because everything is better when made in an Instant Pot.
-If you don't know that yet, test it out.
-It's true!
+Then I fell in love with this contraption called the Instant Pot and knew I had to make a new NEW version of baked beans because everything is better when made in pressure cooker.
 There’s some sort of magic going on in that shiny little pot.

 - The bacon in the recipe adds YUM, as does the onion, tomato paste and brown sugar.
 It’s the perfect sweet and savory little side dish that you will fall in love with!

-Add 1 pound of dry beans (red kidney, pinto or a combo of both), 8 cups water and 1 teaspoon salt to the pot and stir.
+Add dry beans (red kidney, pinto or a combo of both), water and salt to the pot and stir.
 Place the cover on the pot and set timer to 25 minutes on high pressure (use the pressure cook setting).

 When cooking time is done, let the pressure naturally release for 5 minutes, then do a quick release.
 Remove the cover and drain the beans.

 Add yellow onion, garlic powder, salt and pepper to the pot add cook for 3 minutes or until soft and fragrant.
-Add 1 cup of beef broth or water, 1/4 cup brown sugar, 3 tablespoons tomato paste, 2 tablespoons mustard, 1 tablespoon Worcestershire sauce and the beans to the pot.
+Add beef broth or water, brown sugar, tomato paste, mustard, Worcestershire sauce and the beans to the pot.